-2.20 At a national level, the site itself is located within Arden National Character Area (NCA) 97 [NW-20].
+- 2.21 At a national level, the site itself is located within Arden National Character Area (NCA) 97 [CD6.14].
 The site and study area are mostly representative of this NCA, sharing some of the key characteristics relating to land use and human influences.
-The 'well-wooded farmland landscape
+The 'well-wooded farmland landscape with rolling landform' is a key characteristic of the NCA, and is representative of the nature of the site and surrounding area. - At a county level, the site is located within the Arden Regional Landscape Area, and the Ancient Arden Character Type (LCT) as defined in the Warwickshire Landscape Guidelines [CD5.8,

-- with rolling landform' is a key characteristic of the NCA, and is representative of the nature of the site and surrounding area. - At a county level, the site is located within the Arden Regional Landscape Area, and the Ancient Arden Character Type (LCT) as defined in the Warwickshire Landscape Guidelines [NW-21, 1993].
-This area is described as a 'small scale farmed landscape with a varied, undulating topography, characterised by an irregular pattern of fields and narrow, winding lanes'. - 2.22 At a more local level, the site is located within the Church End to Corely Hills and Valleys Landscape Character Area (LCA) as defined in the North Warwickshire Landscape Character Assessment [NW-22, 2010].
+- 1993].
+This area is described as a 'small scale farmed landscape with a varied, undulating topography, characterised by an irregular pattern of fields and narrow, winding lanes'. - 2.23 At a more local level, the site is located within the Church End to Corely Hills and Valleys Landscape Character Area (LCA) as defined in the North Warwickshire Landscape Character Assessment [CD5.7, 2010].
 All the key characteristics of this LCA are relevant to the site and its surroundings, although neither the M6 nor the pylons are particularly visible in this locale.
+The M6 is more audible than visible, given the belts of trees along it.
 For reference, these are set out below: - a.
 "A broad elevated basin with numerous rolling hills and valleys; - b.
-Mixed agricultural landscape with an ancient pattern of small fields, winding lanes and dispersed, isolated hamlets and farmsteads, particularly notable to the west of Fillongley Hall: - c.
+Mixed agricultural landscape with an ancient pattern of small fields, winding lanes and dispersed, isolated hamlets and farmsteads, particularly notable to the west of Fillongley Hall; - c.
 Heavily wooded character due to presence of large woodland blocks on hilltops and associated with these numerous areas of former wood pasture with large, old oak trees and field ponds, often associated with heathland remnants; - d.
 In places a more open network of large arable fields; - e.
 The M6 motorway rows of pylons cut through the south and are highly visible; locally from elevated slopes".

-Figure 2.4 Landscape Character Plan [SLR DRAWING P24-182m hightEN-03.
-NW-03 Appendix 3]
+Figure 2.4 Landscape Character Plan [DRAWING P24-182m hightEN-03.
+CD9.3 Appendix 3]

-2.23 Landscape receptors include:
+2.24 Landscape receptors include:

-- a.
-Mixed, native boundary hedgerows (with trees), lining tracks, and woodland copses within and around the site; - b.
-Ten large and small-scale, irregular shaped, arable fields, with further fields beyond the site to the west, north and east (including Park House farm); - c.
-A domed landform forming a ridge of higher land, running from south south west to north north east; - d.
+- Mixed, native boundary hedgerows (with trees), lining tracks, and woodland copses within and around the site; - b.
+Ten large and small-scale, irregular shaped, arable fields, with further fields beyond the site to the west, north and east (including Park House farm); - A domed landform forming a ridge of higher land, running from south south west to north north east; - d.
 Influence of roads and the M6, farms, some with large barns and a clear settlement edge at Fillongley, as well as more distant electricity transmission lines on pylons, to the north and south east, well beyond the site;